 Olive oil (for drizzling)

-Tear mozzarella into medium pieces and arrange on a platter.
+Tear the mozzarella into medium pieces and arrange on a platter.
 Tuck figs around cheese and scatter basil over top.
 Season with pepper and lots of salt.
 Drizzle generously with oil to complete this delicious fig recipe.

 As Always if you want your questions answered on the blog let us know.
 Send your questions to Faq@sure-growth.net.